jarronshih/jarronshih.github.io/others/legacy/interview question/interview_question.md

 My second project is Deep Security, it is a server protection product.
 My main contribution is integrate virus scan and active content scan feature with SAP.
-Currently we are preparing for a PoC demo in Augest.
+Currently we are preparing for a PoC demo in August.
 ```

-### Q: bigest achievement and failure
+### Q: biggest achievement and failure
 ```
 Successful boot a encrypt boot on EC2, it is amazing. and apply for my first patent.

 SEG Case that KVM boot crash.
 Cp back, work well.
-Not on every OS(centos only).
+Not on every OS(centOS only).
 Slow, debug not efficient.

 Finally, stack overflow on decrypt function.